motionpicture/coa-service/README.md

 var COA = require('@motionpicture/coa-service');
 ```

-When using the Mvtk Service SDK, you must provide connection information for the soap url to use.
+When using the COA Service SDK, you must provide connection information.
 This can be provided using:

 * Initializing - For example, `COA.inititalize({endpoint: "", refresh_token: ""}});`